YAMWD/intelligent-judge/README.md

 # intelligent-judge

-Our paper is going to be published in te new future.
+Our paper is going to be published in the near future.

 Simple migration from gitlab.